ToatNotKev/Kevins-BSE_Template_Portfolio/index.md

-# Magic two way Mirror
+# Magic Mirror
-Replace this text with a brief description (2-3 sentences) of your project.
-This description should draw the reader in and make them interested in what you've built.
-You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
+My project is the magic mirror wich has a two way plastic mirror with a monitor behind connected to a rasberry pie with the magic mirror software downloaded onto it.
+Some big hurdles I have encountered where mostly on the sofware sideofthings but the mirror I had is was damaged when `1 , takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|